Courtney and Justin in Glencoe

 Ever wondered where the expression “tying the knot” came from?

-After all, it’s a pretty specific (and rather random!) saying, in regards to getting hitched, so it must have stemmed from somewhere, right?!
+After all, it’s a pretty specific (and rather random!) saying, in regards to getting hitched, so it must have stemmed from somewhere, right?
 Well, guess what?
 It did.
 And it is as literal as it gets.

 Not only that, it dates all the way back to the ancient Celtic handfasting tradition of circa 7000 BC.

-What is the Celtic Ceremony of Handfasting?
+What is the celtic ceremony of handfasting?

-The process involves the couple having a wrist bound to their partner’s with a ribbon during the ceremony, usually done by the priest/officiant, and signifies the union of the pair after a period of engagement.
+The process involves the couple having a wrist bound to their partner’s with a ribbon during the ceremony, usually done by the officiant, and signifies the union of the pair after a period of engagement.

 As we’ve established, the ancient wedding tradition of handfasting predates Christianity, and is linked to 7000 BC Ireland.